demisto/content/Packs/CybleThreatIntel/Integrations/CybleThreatIntel/README.md

 Cyble Threat Intel is an integration which will help Existing Cyble Vision users.
-This integration would allow users to access the API avaialable as part of Vision Licensing and integrate the data into XSOAR.
+This integration would allow users to access the TAXII feed avaialable as part of Vision Licensing and integrate the data into XSOAR.

 ## Configure Cyble Threat Intel on Cortex XSOAR